Skip to main content

 Get Legal Help Changing Your LLC's Ownership

-If you're in the process of deciding whether or not a buyout agreement is right for your LLC, you may want some professional legal advice.
-Contact a local business attorney who can walk you through the various options if a member decides to leave the LLC and help draft the buyout agreement, if necessary.
+If you're in the process of deciding whether a buyout agreement is right for your LLC, you may want some professional legal advice.
+Contact a local business attorney who can walk you through your options if a member decides to leave the LLC.
+They can also help draft the buyout agreement if necessary.

 Was this helpful?